nsrisanjay/realtime-scaled-app/relayer-ws/src/readme.md

-here insteaf of a Pubsub(publicher/Subscriber) we are using another websocket server acting as a message broker
+here instead of a Pubsub(publisher/Subscriber) we are using another websocket server acting as a message broker.